Jolie quiets Bosnian critics with war film screening

 Jolie first came to Bosnia last year as an UNHCR ambassador.

-She filmed most of the feature in Budapest but asked war victims voicing their objections to the movie to reserve judgment until they had seen the finished product.
+She filmed most of the feature in Budapest but asked war victims voicing their objections to the movie to reserve judgement until they had seen the finished product.

 One of the loudest opponents to Jolie filming in Bosnia said she was now satisfied by the film's portrayal of the war.